kehribar/infercat/Readme.md

 * There are no dynamic memory calls in the library.
 All weights, biases and intermediate buffers of the layers are allocated at the compile time.
 * Only fully sequential model structures are supported.
 * For simplicity sake, current library only uses float weights and there are no hardware specific acceleration code in the kernels.
+* Probably a bit slow execution times but this is not the priority at the moment.

 # Usage